 NaBH₄ + 2H₂O → NaBO₂ + 4H₂

 Theoretical hydrogen capacity: 10.8 wt%.
-Even so, controllable.
 Fast reaction.
+Controllable.
 Used in prototype fuel-cell scooters, military generators, even some drone demonstrations.

 But sodium borohydride costs $50–100/kg wholesale*.
-Because of that, it's made from sodium hydride and boron compounds — both energy-intensive.
-The sodium metaborate byproduct can be regenerated, but nobody does it commercially at scale.
+It's made from sodium hydride and boron compounds — both energy-intensive.
+Here's the thing — the sodium metaborate byproduct can be regenerated, but nobody does it commercially at scale.
 You'd need a centralized reprocessing infrastructure that doesn't exist.
+Surprisingly effective.

 Other hydrides: lithium aluminum hydride (too reactive, dangerous), ammonia borane (promising but slow, byproduct issues), magnesium borohydride (high capacity but high decomposition temp).
 None have cracked the cost cycle.